empyrealapp/eth-packages/docs/docs/en/getting-started/transactions/index.md

 # Transactions

-The Transactions model abstracts all requests related to Ethereum Transactions.
+The [Transaction class](/api/transaction/){.internal-link} abstracts all requests related to Ethereum Transactions.
 With the transactions model you can access Transactions and TransactionReceipts.

 ```python
 from eth_typing import HexStr